 CDC Mutual AID Network

-The CDC Mutual Aid Network is a collaboration between CDC Workers, CDC Alumni, Fired But Fighting, the American Federation of Government Employees (AFGE) Local 2883, and Working Families Power.
+The CDC Mutual Aid Network is a collaboration between CDC Workers, CDC Alumni, Fired But Fighting, the American Federation of Government Employees (AFGE) Local 2883, and the Family Support Center.
 The network is open to all CDC workers, including FTEs, fellows, and contractors.

 Support the CDC Workforce!